 At the same time, Aoi was back with leading roles in anime.

-He was casted as Itsuki Tachibana in the sci-fi and action anime, Phantasy Star Online 2 The Animation.
+He was cast as Itsuki Tachibana in the sci-fi and action anime, Phantasy Star Online 2 The Animation.

 Popular kids anime Future Card Buddyfight made its return for a 3rd season and with it, a new cast was announced.

-Shouta Aoi was casted as Gaito Kurouzu in Future Card Buddyfight DDD, sharing the spotlight as leading actor with fellow seiyuu Marie Mizuno and Soma Saito.
+Shouta Aoi was cast as Gaito Kurouzu in Future Card Buddyfight DDD, sharing the spotlight as leading actor with fellow seiyuu Marie Mizuno and Soma Saito.

-Kurouzu is cold and pushes others away when they try to be nice with him.
+Kurouzu is cold and pushes others away when they try to be nice to him.
 However, at his core, he’s got a heart of gold, protecting those he loves.

 Still in 2016, Aoi joined the main cast of the music and magic anime, Maji Kyun!
 Renaissance.